Search engine algorithms are super complicated.

 We wanted the data to tell us.

-To show you exactly how Hummingbird works, let’s look at a popular niche — personal finance.
+To show you exactly how the Hummingbird search algorithm works, let’s look at a popular niche — personal finance.

 We chose some of the most authoritative sites dealing with that topic, so there would be some subject overlap.